Noise-robust proofs of quantum network nonlocality: Background

 We aim to understand which distributions are compatible with the triangle causal network depicted in Fig. 1.
 The set of possible distributions depends on the underlying physical theory.
 We are interested here in distributions that can be realized in classical physics (where the sources produce correlated classical variables) and in quantum theory (where the sources can produce entangled states).
 Our focus will be on quantum distributions that cannot be realized classically, hence demonstrating network nonlocality.

-First, a distribution $P_L(a,b,c)$ is said to be triangle-local if it admits a classical model, i.e. it can be decomposed as \be P_L(a,b,c) = \mathds{E}\Big( P_A(a| \beta, \gamma) P_B(b|\gamma,\alpha) P_C(c| \alpha, \beta) \Big), \ee where $\mathds{E}$ is the expected value over the independently distributed classical variables $ \alpha, \beta, \gamma$.
+First, a distribution $P_L(a,b,c)$ is said to be triangle-local if it admits a classical model, i.e. it can be decomposed as \be P_L(a,b,c) = \mathds{E}\Big( P_A(a| \beta, \gamma) P_B(b|\gamma,\alpha) P_C(c| \alpha, \beta) \Big), \ee where $\mathds{E}$ is the expected value over the independently distributed classical variables $ \alpha, \beta, \gamma$ \cite{rosset2017universal}.
 Furthermore, the conditional probabilities $P_X(x|\xi,\xi')$ can be considered deterministic without loss of generality, and represented by the response functions $x(\xi,\xi')$.
-A distribution that does not admit a decomposition of the form \eqref{eq: P local} is termed triangle-nonlocal, or simply nonlocal in the following.
+A distribution that does not admit a decomposition of the form \eqref{eq: P local} is termed triangle-nonlocal.
+For brevity, we refer to triangle-(non)local correlations simply as (non)local throughout the text.

-Second, we say that a distribution $P_Q(a,b,c)$ is triangle-quantum if it can be written as \be \ee where $\rho^{\xi}$ denote the quantum states distributed by the sources (density operators), and $\{E_{YY'}^{x}\}$ denote the measurements performed at each node (POVMs).
+Second, we say that a distribution $P_Q(a,b,c)$ is triangle-quantum if it can be written as \be \ee where $\rho^{\xi}$ denote the quantum states distributed by the sources (density operators), and $\{E_{YY'}^{x}\}$ denote the measurements performed at each party and are given by positive operator valued measures (POVMs).
 Note that one should pay attention to the order of subsystems when computing \eqref{quantumtriangle}.

 For a given output cardinality $d$ we denote the set of all triangle-local distributions $\mathcal{L}_\triangle^{d}$ and the set of all triangle-quantum distributions $\mathcal{Q}_\triangle^{d}$.
 In general, characterizing these sets is a challenging problem.
 Outer approximations can be derived \cite{Chaves2015,wolfe2019inflation,wolfe2021inflation,Aberg2020}, but typically only provide loose bounds.